overture-stack/docs/README.md

 - **Where the code lives**: everything is under `website/src/marketing/`.
 Routes are `pages/`, one directory apiece (`collaborate`, `impact`, `privacy`, `products`, `terms-conditions`) plus `pages/index.tsx`, which is the home page.
 Components, constants, case-study data and stylesheets sit alongside them.

 - **Two builds, one branch**: `docusaurus.config.ts` reads `OVERTURE_SITE`.
-Unset, it builds the documentation site exactly as before.
-Set to `marketing`, it builds overture.bio: the documentation plugin instances and the redirect table are dropped, and the pages plugin points at `src/marketing/pages/` so the marketing home is served at `/`.
+Set to `marketing`, which is what the default `build`, `start` and `serve` scripts do, it builds overture.bio: the documentation plugin instances and the redirect table are dropped, and the pages plugin points at `src/marketing/pages/` so the marketing home is served at `/`.
+Unset, which is what the `:docs` scripts do, it builds the documentation site.
 Search stays on both sites, against the same index, with the marketing build configured to send results cross-host.
 Neither site contains the other's routes, so neither hostname serves a second copy of the other.

 - **The two sites have separate navigation**: the marketing build carries its own navbar and footer so a reader can tell which of the two sites they are on. `website/src/theme/Navbar/` and `website/src/theme/Footer/` pick one using `useIsMarketingSite`, which reads the build mode rather than the route.
 Adding a marketing nav item means editing `MarketingNavbar.tsx`, not the site config.